Dogfight over Tokyo: Japan's big airlines vie for landing rights

-TOKYO (Reuters) - Tokyo’s busy Haneda airport is the latest battleground for Japan’s two big carriers, Japan Airlines Co Ltd (9201.T) and ANA Holdings (9202.T), in a politically-charged fight over $400 million worth of landing rights.
+TOKYO, Aug 19 (Reuters) - Tokyo’s busy Haneda airport is the latest battleground for Japan’s two big carriers, Japan Airlines Co Ltd and ANA Holdings, in a politically-charged fight over $400 million worth of landing rights.

 At issue are 20 new landing slots at Haneda, the world’s fourth busiest airport, which according to industry experts, can generate around $20 million each in annual operating profit.